gustofied/P2Engine/p2engine/README.md

-# P2Engine - Multi-Agent Orchestration Framework
+# P2Engine: A Modular Framework for Autonomous Systems with Verifiable Infrastructure and Adaptive Feedback

 <div align="center">